MEET THE TEAM

 "To see a girl smile and understand that she was created for a purpose and with value is what BloomAsia is all about."

 Sothea grew up in Battambang, in the northwest of Cambodia, and moved to Phnom Penh to study at university.
-She joined the Bloom team in 2011 as Assistant Administrator, before becoming the Administrator, then Assistant General Manager, and now she has taken on the role of General Manager, Phnom Penh.
+Sothea joined the Bloom team in 2011 and ever since has been a key implementor of new programs and support services to serve survivors.
+She leads Bloom Cambodia with skill and heart!

 “I am very thankful to work and serve these amazing women.
 Seeing them learn to believe in themselves and giving them hope for the future is an honour”.